nypeach/garden_journal/chatgpt/master_garden_ai_guide.md

 **Multiple Non-Consecutive Attributes:**

-- Output a copy-paste fragment containing all attributes from first attribue `key` to last attribute `value`
+- Output a copy-paste fragment containing all attributes from first attribute `key` to last attribute `value`
 - Use proper indentation, closing quote, curly brace or bracket and a trailing comma after
 - Do **NOT** include the `journal` field or any outer curly braces